 Guru Har Rai Sahib was the son of Baba Gurdita Ji, the eldest son of Guru Hargobind, and Mata Nihal Kaur Ji(also known as Mata Ananti Ji).
 His father died when he was just 8 years old.
 He spent his life at his birthplace of Kiratpur.
 He would spend his morning and evenings listening to devotional music and giving lectures on the writing of the Gurus.
 He was fond of hunting but never kill the animal whereas keeping them as pets in his zoo.

 The Guru would also eat simple food which was earned by the labor of his own hands.
 Followers from far would come to Kiratpur to seek his blessings.
 Guru Har Rai also traveled a lot in order to spread the message of Sikhism to the masses.
 He sent Bhagwan Gir to eastern India to preach Sikhism.
 Another disciple Bhai Pheru was sent to Rajasthan and Suthre Shsh was appointed to Delhi.

 Guru Har Rai also had the challenge of maintaining unity within the Sikh party, as his older brother continued to cause problems over the years, trying to split the Sikh movement.
 He started several public singing and scripture recital traditions in Sikhism.
-The katha style recitals were added by Guru Har Rai, to the sabad kirtan tradition and added the akhand kirtan of continuous chanting as well as the tradition of jotian da kirtan a satsang singing of scriptures.
+The katha style recitals were added by Guru Har Rai, to the sabad kirtan tradition.
+He also added the akhand kirtan of continuous chanting as well as the tradition of jotian da kirtan a Satsang singing of scriptures.